sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 }
 ```

-Let's look at the diagram for the `setImage(url: URL)` function:
+Now let's look at the scheme for the `setImage(url: URL)` function:

 ![How to work setImage(url: URL)](https://cdn.sparrowcode.io/tutorials/async-await/set-image-scheme.png)

-And `loadImage(for: url)`:
+and `loadImage(for: url)`:

 ![How to work loadImage(for: URL)](https://cdn.sparrowcode.io/tutorials/async-await/load-image-scheme.png)

-When the execution reaches `await` the function **may** (or not) stop.
-The system will execute the `loadImage(for: url)` method, the thread is not blocked waiting for the result.
+When execution reaches `await`, the function **may** or may not stop.
+The system will execute the `loadImage(for: url)` method, the thread will not be blocked waiting for the result.
 When the method finishes executing, the system will resume the function - continue executing `self.image = image`.
-We updated the UI without switching the thread: this equation will *automatically* work on the main thread.
+We have updated the UI without switching the thread: this equation will automatically work on the main thread.

-We got readable, safe code.
-No need to remember the thread or catch memory leaks due to `self` capture errors.
-The `Task` wrapper makes it easy to undo the operation.
+That's how we got readable and safe code.
+No need to remember the thread or worry about possible memory leaks due to `self` capture errors.
+Thanks to the `Task` wrapper, the operation is easy to undo.

-If the system sees that there is no higher priority task, the yellow task `Task` will be executed immediately.
-With `await` we do not know when the task will start and end.
+If the system sees that there are no higher priority tasks, the yellow `Task` will be executed immediately.
+With `await` we don't know when the task will start and end.
 The task may be executed by different threads.

-Let's write a `async` function based on the normal function on `clousers`, using `withCheckedContinuation`.
-The function will return an error via `withCheckedThrowingContinuation`.
+Let's write an `async` function based on the normal function on `clousers`, using `withCheckedContinuation`.
+The function will return an error through `withCheckedThrowingContinuation`.
 Example:

 ```swift
 func loadImage(for url: URL) async throws -> UIImage {